 The next section heads through meadows filled with wild flowers along the ever changing river Wharfe, through Langstrothdale as far as Beckermonds.
 Here it turns along a leafy road which follows Oughtershaw Beck.
 After another mile, I turned off the road to follow the path past a couple of farms.

 The stretch beyond Swarthghyll Farm was the most remote, exposed part of the walk with rough track, no shelter and few fingerposts.
 Unfortunately, I developed heat exhaustion by late afternoon because I had been walking all day in full sun without enough water or a sunhat.
 Probably because of this, I lost the trail at Cam Woodland where tree felling had caused the trail to be diverted.
-Luckily I spotted a group of hikers on the Pennine Way over the brow of the hill I was trying to climb and called out to them.
+Luckily I spotted a couple of hikers on the Pennine Way over the brow of the boggy hill full of holes which I was clambering up and I called out to them.
 I was then dragged unceremoniously up the hill by a German hiker with no English at all.

 When he got me to the top he gave me glucose tablets and water which was very generous of him.
 It is frustrating when there is such complete mutual linguistic incomprehension that you can’t even thank someone properly for the help, but I would like to thank him now whoever he was.
 Thanks to him I arrived safely at Ribblehead.